GIT Constructions of Compactified Universal Jacobians over Stacks of Stable Maps: Preliminaries

 The following result will be used several times in Section \ref{section: BS GRT constructions}.

-\begin{lemma} Let $S$ be a quasi-compact scheme, let $p : X \to S$ be an affine morphism of finite type, let $G$ be a reductive group scheme over $\C$, and let $\chi$ be a character of $G$.
+\begin{lemma} Let $S$ be a quasi-compact scheme, let $p : X \to S$ be an affine morphism of finite type, let $G$ be a reductive linear algebraic group (over $\C$), and let $\chi$ be a character of $G$.
 Suppose $G$ acts on $X$ (and acts trivially on $S$) in such a way that the morphism $p$ is invariant.
-Let $L = \OO_X(\chi)$ be the linearisation given by twisting the trivial line bundle $\OO_X$ by the character $\chi$.
-Let $X^{ss}(L)$ be the relative semistable locus arising from the corresponding action of the $S$-group scheme $G \times S$ on $X/S$.
+Let $L = \OO_X(\chi)$ be the linearisation given by twisting the structure sheaf $\OO_X$ by the character $\chi$, and let $X^{ss}(L/S)$ denote the resulting relatively semistable locus.
+Assume that for each geometric point $s \in S$, the (non-relative) semistable locus $(X_s)^{ss}(L_s)$ for the induced action $G \circlearrowright X_s$ is non-empty.

-Then the good moduli space of $[X^{ss}(L)/G]$ is given by
+Then the good moduli space of $[X^{ss}(L/S)/G]$ is given by

 and for each geometric point $s \in S$ there is an equality of schemes